Nassau County Child Custody Attorney

-Helping Clients Throughout Long Island and New York Arrive at Solutions
+Helping Clients Throughout Long Island & New York Arrive at Solutions

 Whether married or not, separation can be a stressful and emotional time for parents and their children.
 We recognize that protecting the parent-child relationship will often be the most pressing concern for divorcing or separating parents.